 In addition, we added terms and conditions about the Act in our new contracts for the supply of goods and services.

-In 2019, MDDUS will repeat this risk-based approach to assess the likelihood of the existence of slavery, forced labour and / or human trafficking within our supply chain, focusing both on new suppliers during 2018 and those companies that failed to respond promptly to our questionnaire during 2018.
-Staff will also be reminded to advise potential suppliers about the requirements of the Act.
+In 2020, MDDUS will repeat this risk-based approach to assess the likelihood of the existence of slavery, forced labour and / or human trafficking within our supply chain, focusing both on new suppliers during 2019 and those companies that failed to respond promptly to our questionnaire during 2019.

 Where we identify a high-risk supplier or activity within our supply chain, we will work with the organisation to take remedial action or, if more appropriate, take steps to remove the organisation from our supply chain.
-An update about this work will be included in our statement for the financial year ending 31 December 2019.
+There have been no instances where remedial action is needed.
+An update about this work will be included in our statement for the financial year ending 31 December 2020.

-This statement applies to the MDDUS Group, including its three wholly owned subsidiaries.
+This statement applies to the MDDUS Group, including its four wholly owned subsidiaries.